-White House hatches plans for 140th Egg Roll
+White House hosts 140th Egg Roll

 (CNN)The plans were hatched, the eggs were boiled.
-It's time for the 140th White House Easter Egg Roll, taking place Monday on the South Lawn.

-Orchestrated by the East Wing, the festivities are Melania Trump's second crack at the Egg Roll as first lady and her first as a full-time White House resident.
+Orchestrated by the East Wing, 140th White House Easter Egg Roll festivities were Melania Trump's second crack at the event, and her first as a full-time White House resident.
 Last year, Trump, who was living in New York through the completion of the school year, oversaw the event, which marked a scaling-down and return to basics for the annual eggstravaganza.
-But this year's Egg Roll will showcase a first lady who has more fully embraced the role of White House hostess, just weeks before the White House holds its first formal state visit with France.
+But this year's Egg Roll showcased a first lady who has more fully embraced the role of White House hostess, just weeks before the White House holds its first formal state visit with France.

+Speaking to guests from the Truman Balcony, President Donald Trump celebrated the weather and wished attendees a happy Easter, giving the first lady a special shoutout.

+"I want to really thank the first lady, Melania, who has done an incredible job.
+She worked so hard on this event," he said to applause.
+During brief remarks, he also thanked the White House Historical Association and touted his administration's economic success and strong military.

+The Trumps then headed to the egg rolling activity station, where the President presided, blowing the whistle for several rounds.
+Barron Trump, 12, and other family members sat around a picnic table with children decorating cards for the troops.

-This year's Egg Roll will feature activity stations, including the first lady's new addition of lawn bowling, as well as the egg rolling, egg and cookie decorating stations, a state egg display, cards for troops and costumed characters.
-The White House is expecting nearly 30,000 attendees at the event, which will feature entertainment from the US Marine, Army, Air Force and Navy Bands.
-Readers at the reading nook will include the first lady, director of national intelligence Dan Coats, Secretaries Elaine Chao and Betsy DeVos, and director of legislative affairs Marc Short.
+This year's Egg Roll featured activity stations, including the first lady's new addition of lawn bowling, as well as the egg rolling, egg and cookie decorating stations, a state egg display, cards for troops and costumed characters.
+The White House expected nearly 30,000 attendees at the event, which featured entertainment from the US Marine, Army, Air Force and Navy Bands.
+Readers at the reading nook included the first lady, director of national intelligence Dan Coats, Secretaries Elaine Chao and Betsy DeVos, and director of legislative affairs Marc Short.

+Energy Secretary Rick Perry was on hand for the event, as well as outgoing National Economic Council director Gary Cohn and the President's new nominee to head the Department of Veterans Affairs, Dr. Ronny Jackson.

+Labor Secretary Alex Acosta was in full dad mode, spotted photographing his children as they rolled their eggs.

 Rolling tradition